Owen Wister, Observer of Western Life

 Read more about him at https://www.wyohistory.org/encyclopedia/owen-wister-inventor-good-guy-cowboy.

-Tiny Medicine Bow is less than four square miles and has a population of approximately 270 residents, which is around twice as many residents as when The Virginian was first published.
+Tiny Medicine Bow is less than four square miles and has a minuscule population, though it’s around twice as many residents as when The Virginian was first published.

 This is the second stop on our Wyoming Author Adventures Trail.